Issuer and Venafi Control Plane¶

 Step 4: Create a team¶

-You need a team before you can create a service account, and Firefly makes it easy to create a team, which helps ensure continued access to the service account regardless of team membership changes.
+You need a team before you can create a service account, and Issuer makes it easy to create a team, which helps ensure continued access to the service account regardless of team membership changes.

 Step 5: Add a service account¶